How to pack a cooler

-With camping, picnic, and beach season well underway, there’s never been a better time to take a quick refresher course on safely packing a cooler.
+With summer underway, there’s never been a better time to take a quick refresher course on safely packing a cooler.
 Anyone who’s ever experienced a nasty bout of food poisoning after a picnic or backyard barbecue knows firsthand the importance of keeping cooler contents at the right temperature on a hot summer’s day.
 Follow these guidelines for packing a food safe-approved cooler and enjoy a long summer of al fresco dining.

 Pick the right cooler for the job